Gillian-Delvigne/libft/README.md

 # Libft - 42 School Project

 **Libft** is the first project in the 42 School curriculum's "Common Core."
 Its objective is to recreate a series of standard C library functions from scratch.
-This project serves as a fundamental building block for future projects, as instead of relying on the standard C library, we will use your own implementation – **libft**.
+This project serves as a fundamental building block for future projects, as instead of relying on the standard C library, we will use our own implementation – **libft**.
 Through this, we will gain a deep understanding of how these functions work under the hood and become comfortable with low-level programming concepts.

 ## Overview